serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 If we called `server.register()` on every invocation of our Serverless event handler, Hapi would throw an error complaining that we've already registered the given plugins.
 Our function only executes on invocation, but on first invocation the newly-created `server` instance is kept frozen until 'thawed' by a new request, or else it is destroyed after a long enough period with no requests.

-> Rule of thumb: if your server creates singletons that are expected to live for the duration of the server's uptime, avoid accidentally creating multiple instances of those singletons as a side effect of your event handler.

-(**note:** this also means you can implement an in-memory cache for each of your functions, which may be useful for fulfilling certain common requests for non-sensitive data.
-One good use case for this is to hydrate an in-memory cache on first invocation.
-This does come with the trade-off that your function will take longer to spin up from a cold start and incur a higher memory usage, so proceed with caution.)

 #### Creating the GraphQL Endpoint

 Now let's take a look at our main GraphQL specific files used to create our endpoint: `api.js`, `graphiql.js`, and `schema.js`: